LCSW

 Madison is a compassion focused therapist that likes to help clients live their values and learn to love themselves when they aren’t who they want to be.
 She has a passion for helping individuals combat shame in all its forms, including perfectionism.
 Madison graduated with a Master of Social Work from Brigham Young University.

 Madison is happiest when she is spending time with her family, eating and cooking foods from diverse cultures, and spending time in nature.
 She welcomes people of all faiths, sexualities, and identities.
 Upon request, Madison can incorporate a religious or spiritual lens and is values-based in her approach.
-She also speaks conversational Portuguese.

 Specialties: